paponius/UserStyles/README.md

 [To share, or not to share.
 Or why and why not.](/description/why.md)

+### UserStyle Options
+#### Text Primary
+Text color of the main content.
+The body of an article page, text of cards, other significant text.

+#### Text Secondary
+Less significant text.
+Something which can be skipped while reading the main content.

+#### Text insignificant ("Dark")
+Text repeatedly used on all pages.
+Something a frequent visitor ignores while reading a page.

+#### Headline
+The headline of an Article page.
+Also a card can have a headline, but only if there is additional text on such card.

+#### Headings
+Labels of page sections, also headings within the article.

+#### Link color, Visited link color, Link color hover
+Links within an Article content.

+#### Text lead
+"lede" of an article.
+The first, most significant paragraph of an article.

+#### Text deck
+"dek" is a more detailed secondary headline of an article.

+#### Text byline
+The by-line is mentioning the author/source, date and location.

+#### Text breadcrumb
+On various sites, these are also called Tags, Trending, Sections, ...
+The breadcrumb color is also used on links leading to a breadcrumb.
+This is handy while reading an article.
+Link color means there are more details on a specific topic.
+It leads to a connected article, or external web page.
+Breadcrumb color on a link means, the linked page only contains articles grouped in the same general topic.
+This is usually a honey-trap, used to recirculate (recycle) the visitor.

+#### Text Primary size, Text Primary line height, Text Primary font
+_Primary_ here means the content of an Article page.
+It's only a subset of Text Primary (color).
+Changing the line height will also change the spacing between paragraphs on some sites.

+#### Custom Text Primary font
+Only applicable when _Text Primary font_ is set to _Custom_. enter value for ["font-family" property](https://developer.mozilla.org/en-US/docs/Web/CSS/font-family).
+The default value which can be seen in this Option, is the same as the _Default_ value within the _Text Primary font_ Option.
+For font names including spaces, use double quotes.
+This will not load a font.
+Used font must either already be loaded by the web page, or installed in the Operating system.
+Fonts present within the _Text Primary font_ Option are basically most of all universally available fonts.

+#### Styled Quote
+Optionally present on some UserStyles.
+The color is service specific. i.e. Blue border for twitter.
+This might only be visible if browser is set to not allow external content.
+Otherwise a twitter tweet would be shown in an iframe from twitter.com, ignoring the blue border option.

 #### Background color
 There are three types of Background color/pattern used in these US.
 1. `Background`: color or pattern.
 Used for empty parts of a web page.